plomgrading/plom/doc/source/faq.md

 ### Student wrote a different paper; I cannot ID their new paper.

-You must first "Unidentify" the prenamed paper.
 For example suppose Isla's name was printed on paper 0120 but they wrote blank paper 1280 instead.
-In this case you should "UnID" paper 0120, and then you'll be able to identify paper 1280 to Isla.
+Plom's "prenaming" is now a "prediction" because of exactly this situation.
+Simply ID 1280 as normal.
+(If 0120 was scanned and is blank, you can note that it is blank within the Identifier)

+### I made a mistake identifying: how can I revert an ID?

 The UnID operation is exposed in the beta Manager Tool -> ID Progress tab.